 Learning how to access, analyze, and create digital and media content with thoughtfulness and social responsibility is one of the key recommendations of the Knight Commission on the Information Needs of Communities in a Democracy, whose landmark report, Informing Communities, was issued last year.

-To mark the release of her white paper and discuss its implications, the Aspen Institute Communications and Society Program and the John S. and James L. Knight Foundation hosted a high-level roundtable discussion featuring representatives from government, education, and other areas November 10, from 11:45 a.m. to 2:00 p.m. at the Aspen Institute's Washington office.
-This discussion took place immediately following the paper's release at the Family Online Safety Institute’s annual conference on Internet Freedom, Safety & Citizenship.
+To mark the release of her white paper and discuss its implications, the Aspen Institute Communications and Society Program and the John S. and James L. Knight Foundation are hosting a high-level roundtable discussion featuring representatives from government, education, and other areas Wednesday, November 10, from 11:45 a.m. to 2:00 p.m. at the Aspen Institute’s Washington office.
+This discussion will take place immediately following the paper’s release at the Family Online Safety Institute’s annual conference on Internet Freedom, Safety & Citizenship.
 This is the second in a series of White Papers focused on the Knight Commission’s 15 recommendations for creating healthy informed communities.